Gechuyan/Code-Smell-Detection-Survey/README.md

 # Code Smell Detection Approaches Based on Supervised Learning Models: A Survey
 # Data and Code Repository
+Due to copyright and other issues, only a portion of the paper was uploaded.
 This repository contains the relevant data and analysis code for the papers we collected.
 Below is an overview of the repository's contents:

 ## Data Description